xregistry/spec/core/spec.md

 xRegistry-createdOn: TIME ?
 xRegistry-modifiedBy: STRING ?
 xRegistry-modifiedOn: TIME ?
-xRegistry-RESOURCEUri: URI
+xRegistry-RESOURCEUrl: URL
 Location: URL
 ```

 Where:
-- `id` is the ID of the Version, not of the owning Resource
+- `id` MUST be the ID of the Version, not of the owning Resource
+- `self` MUST be a URL to the Version, not to the owning Resource
-- `Location` and `RESOURCEUri` MUST have the same value
+- `Location` and `RESOURCEUrl` MUST have the same value

 **Examples:**